Inverse decision-making using neural amortized Bayesian actors: Discussion

 Once we move beyond quadratic cost functions, identifiability issues between prior and cost parameters can arise.
 As recognized in other work as well \citep{acerbi2014framework, sohn2021validating}, these identifiability issues in Bayesian models have implications for how experiments should be designed.
 We have shown that, when either priors or costs are known, the identifiability issue vanishes.
-Based on our results, we recommend experiments with multiple conditions, between which one can assume either priors or costs to stay fixed, in order to disentangle their effects.
-Our methodology should prove particularly useful for investigating task configurations that lead to or avoid such unidentifiabilities.
+Furthermore, we have shown in simulations that multiple levels of perceptual uncertainty can disentangle the behavioral effects of priors and costs.
+Based on these results, we recommend experiments with multiple conditions that employ perceptual uncertainties of different magnitudes, between which one can assume either priors or costs to stay fixed, in order to disentangle their effects.
+Our methodology should prove particularly useful for investigating task configurations that lead to or avoid such unidentifiabilities and can be used to perform inference give data from such experiments.

 \paragraph{Limitations} The strongest limitation we see with the present approach is that we require a model of the perceptual problem that allows drawing samples from the observer's posterior distribution, which works for stimuli that can be described well by these assumptions, e.g. magnitude-like stimuli with log-normal distributions considered in our experiments.
-Ideally, we would like a method that can be applied to perceptual stimuli for which these assumptions do not hold (e.g. circular variables) or more complex cognitive reasoning tasks.
+Ideally, we would also like to apply the method to perceptual stimuli for which these assumptions do not hold (e.g. circular variables).
 We see a potential to extend our method by learning an approximate posterior distribution together with the action network.
-This idea is closely related to loss-calibrated inference \citep{lacoste2011approximate, kusmierczyk2019variational}, an approach that learns variational approximations to posterior distribution adapted to loss functions.
+This idea is closely related to loss-calibrated inference \citep{lacoste2011approximate, kusmierczyk2019variational}, an approach that learns variational approximations to posterior distributions adapted to loss functions.
 We will explore this connection more in future work.

-\paragraph{Broader impacts} Methods for inferring beliefs and costs from behavioral data have potential for both positive and negative societal impact.
-We see a great benefit for behavioral research from methods that provide estimates of people's perceptual, motor, and cognitive properties from continuous action data, particularly in clinical applications where such tasks are easier for patients than classical forced-choice tasks.
-On the other hand, methods to infer people's uncertainties and costs could potentially be used in harmful ways, especially if they are used without the subjects' consent.
-The inference methods presented here are applicable to controlled experiments, and are far from scenarios with harmful societal outcomes.
-Still, applications of these methods should of course take place with the subjects' informed consent and the oversight of ethical review boards.